-- PSHE lessons will take place weekly through either specific PSHE sessions or through our My Happy Mind curriculum (please see Appendix 3 and 4 for more information about myHappymind). - Some aspects of our PSHE curriculum will be taught in other subject areas such as science or PE (health) or through computing (e-safety).
-There will also be relevant content included in whole school events such as assemblies. - The curriculum will primarily be delivered by teaching staff in school, though on occasion, specialist health or other professionals from relevant organisations may be brought in as visitors to school to enhance and enrich the delivery of the curriculum. - All pupils will have access to age-appropriate delivery of the PSHE and the Emotional Health and Wellbeing curriculum, regardless of ability or special educational needs and/or disability, through appropriately differentiated lessons and resources. - All staff will receive training in how to approach controversial or sensitive topics.
-To support this, high quality resources are used that are quality assured by the PSHE association. - Assessment will be carried out throughout lessons using benchmarking activities and targeted, age-appropriate questioning.
+- PSHE lessons will take place weekly through either specific PSHE sessions following the Kapow scheme of work or through our bespoke 'Developing relationships' sessions specifically tailored to cohorts depending one needs. - Some aspects of our PSHE curriculum will be taught in other subject areas such as science or PE (health) or through computing (e-safety).
+There will also be relevant content included in whole school events such as assemblies. - The curriculum will primarily be delivered by teaching staff in school, though on occasion, specialist health or other professionals from relevant organisations may be brought in as visitors to school to enhance and enrich the delivery of the curriculum. - All pupils will have access to age-appropriate delivery of the PSHE and the Emotional Health and Wellbeing curriculum, regardless of ability or special educational needs and/or disability, through appropriately adapted lessons and resources. - All staff will receive training in how to approach controversial or sensitive topics.
+To support this, high quality resources are used that are quality assured by Kapow in line with the PSHE association. - Assessment will be carried out throughout lessons using benchmarking activities and targeted, age-appropriate questioning.
 This will be monitored internally to ensure that teaching meets the appropriate standard and is consistent across school. - Children's progress in PSHE and Emotional Health and Wellbeing will be monitored in class and reported to parents as appropriate.